E-moodles/implementation/README.md

 emoodlesmessage+"name of universty or number"+"number of course" +@gmail.com. example: emoodlesmessage+ariel56748@gmail.com -> mail for course number : 56748 at Ariel University.

-emoodlesmessage+"name of universty or number"+"number of course" +@gmail.com. example: emoodlesmessage+ariel56748@gmail.com -> mail for course number : 56748 at Ariel University.
+"name of universty or number"+"number of course" +"."+"number of the forum" +@gmail.com. example: emoodlesmessage+13.6@gmail.com -> mail for course number : 13 and number of forum 6.

 # About the script :
 These scripts will grab a folder of your choosing from gmail and insert it into a MySQL table.